DuncanRitchie/DuncanRitchie.github.io/README.md

 ![Screenshot of the redesigned site in Internet Explorer, without JavaScript](https://github.com/DuncanRitchie/portfolio-screenshots/blob/main/minified/new-desktop-withoutcaption-internetexplorer-home__small.png)

 ### Current state
 There are minor improvements remaining to be done.
 But overall, I’m delighted with what I’ve made.
-It looks good (to me, at least); and I’ve learnt more about HTML, CSS, and JavaScript: eg, the `<picture>` tag, `rem` units, the `shape-outside` property, and intersection observers.
+It looks good (to me, at least); and I’ve learnt more about HTML, CSS, and JavaScript: eg, the `<picture>` tag, `rem` units, the `shape-outside` property, `@supports` queries, and intersection observers.

 ## Lighthouse scores
 The Lighthouse profiling tool now gives my site 100% scores on Accessibility, SEO, and Best Practices on desktop and mobile on all three pages.
 Performance fluctuates between 95% and 100%.